Finder makes money from featured partners, but editorial opinions are our own.

 You need a fixed wireless connection.
 Swoop operates its own fixed wireless network which is handy if you can't connect to NBN.

-Keep in mind: Swoop's ongoing price pricing doesn't have much in the way of bonus perks minus refer-a-friend discounts.
+Keep in mind: Swoop doesn't have much in the way of bonus perks minus refer-a-friend discounts.

-AGL's a solid option if you're looking to bundle energy and internet for a discount.
+AGL's a solid option if you're looking to bundle energy and internet and save money on your utilities.

 You can get around $15 a month off your NBN plan when you bundle.
 Sometimes there's a separate promo running on its internet plans which can reduce your costs even further.